Tauqir Sharif

-Tauqir Sharif is a British-born aid worker known for his activity in Syria, his involvement in several convoys including the 2010 Gaza Freedom Flotilla and Road to Hope, having his UK citizenship revoked based on accusations of Al-Qaeda affiliation, and his 2020 abduction by an Al Qaeda-aligned Islamist group.
+Tauqir Sharif is a Pakistani aid worker known for his activity in Syria, his involvement in several convoys including the 2010 Gaza Freedom Flotilla and Road to Hope, having his UK citizenship revoked based on accusations of Al-Qaeda affiliation, and his 2020 abduction by an Al Qaeda-aligned Islamist group.

 Early life and education

 Sharif is from Walthamstow in London.
 He graduated from Nottingham Trent University and worked as a gas engineer before leaving the UK.

 Career

 Gaza flotilla activism

-Sharif was one of the participants in the Gaza Freedom Flotilla of 2010, specifically on board the MV Mavi Marmara He was a member of a charity whose aims were to bring humanitarian aid supplies to Gaza, Viva Palestina, which was founded by British MP George Galloway.
-Sharif was one of 29 Britons who was held in Israel following the Gaza flotilla raid and was given consular assistance while in Israeli custody.
+Sharif was one of the participants in the Gaza Freedom Flotilla of 2010, specifically on board the MV Mavi Marmara He was a member of a charity whose aims were to bring humanitarian aid supplies to Gaza, Viva Palestina, which was founded by controversial British MP George Galloway.
+Sharif was one of 29 Britons who were held in Israel following the 2010 Gaza flotilla raid, and was given consular assistance while in Israeli custody.
 He was released after two days with minor injuries.
-One of his close friends, İbrahim Bilgen was shot four times in the head.
+One of his close friends, İbrahim Bilgen was shot four times.
 After coming back to England he said he was having flashbacks having seen dead bodies and badly injured people, but also spoke of his desire to train as a paramedic and return to Gaza and other places such as Sudan and Haiti.
 He also spoke of his disappointment that the aid did not reach Gaza, saying that it was the sole purpose of the trip.
 The United Nations interviewed Sharif in their investigation of the raid.
 He also gave talks around the UK about his experiences on the Gaza flotilla.